kunnn1/Geospatial-Epigraphy-Dashboard-GSED-/README.md

 Also included a light and dark mode for a better personalized experience: Parchment = Light Mode and Ink = Dark Mode

-Special thanks to Terron, and Tracy, and Jack for advising me during the process of building GSED.
+Special thanks to Ayush, and Tracy, and Jack for advising me during the process of building GSED.

 ## The Data Model